 The Power of Food Festival is coordinated by a small team, in close partnership with community food growers all around the City of Edinburgh.
 We are passionate about the role of community food growing as a positive force for social change and societal wellbeing.

-Marie-Amélie Viatte is the founder of the Festival.
+Marie-Amélie Viatte is the Founder and Chair of the Festival.
 Having worked for over 20 years on a wide range of environmental and social issues, Marie-Amélie has a long-standing interest in food and its role in shaping our world.
 She has been hugely inspired by the community food growing initiatives in her city and their transformative effect on the individuals involved and the wider community.
 Marie-Amélie created the Festival to celebrate these amazing groups and raise awareness of the environmental, social, and health benefits of community food growing.

-Kirsty Clapshaw joins the team as Treasurer.
-She currently works as a Montessori teacher and pupil support for additional needs, as well as voluntary teaching English, but has had an interest for many years in good health and the nutritional benefits that come from fresh food.
+Kirsty Clapshaw supports the team as Treasurer.
+She works as a Montessori teacher and pupil support for additional needs, as well as voluntary teaching English, but has had an interest for many years in good health and the nutritional benefits that come from fresh food.
 She isn’t ‘green fingered’ but with lots of hungry mouths to feed she enjoys cooking/ sharing healthy food with her family and friends.
 She believes the Festival is a valuable way to harness the work done by these community gardens.

 Mel Hindle is a professional film producer and our fabulous image and sound guru.
 She used to work for STV and produced two short films of the Festival aired on STV in 2016 and 2017.
 She now works for the People’s Postcode Lottery and continues to generously give her time to support the Festival.
 She is currently preparing a podcast series about The Power of Food.
 Stay tuned!